logo

 • Arch Linux: use pacman -S bluefish

-For Windows and Mac OSX we provide an installer:
+For some Linux distributions, Windows and Mac OSX we provide an installer:

 Bluefish has an official Flatpak installer.
 The strict security blocks the integration with system tools such as make, pylint or weblint or even the webbrowser but internal functionality works as expected.